Emmotes/ic_spoilers/docs/melf.md

     "id": 2703,
     "flavour_text": "",
     "description": {
         "desc": "Melf takes note of the most popular attack type among the other Champions in the formation.
 His Custom Support Spell is increased by $(amount)% for each Champion that uses that attack type in the formation.
 In the event of a tie, Champions with all of the tied attack types are counted.
-Melf also switches his base attack to match the most popular attack type."
+Melf also switches his base attack to match the most popular attack type.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$melf_adaptive_attacks_stacks"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {